NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 #### Properties and Methods
 * Do use lower camelcase to name properties and methods.

-* Do declare return type for methods explicitly.
+* Do declare a return type for methods explicitly.

 * Do use the return type **void** for methods whose value will be ignored.